 The male condom has a lot of benefits.
 It is a contraceptive that is worn over the male penis and works as a barrier during sexual intercourse.
 When used correctly, the effectiveness rate of male condoms results is 98%.

 A condom prevents pregnancies by preventing the sperm from getting out of the condom, making it unable to make contact with the egg.
 Condoms are usually made from different materials such as latex (rubber), polyurethane, or Polyisoprene.

 Most people use male condoms as they are cheap, effective, and easy to acquire since they do not require a prescription or a visit to a doctor.
 There are different kinds of condoms made for your satisfaction—some are lubricated, some are ribbed, some are flavored!
 There are also different sizes depending on the size of your penis.
 But in the Philippines, condoms are usually in Asian sizes.

 The layer of protection also prevents any fluids from coming into contact with the partner.
-This helps in controlling the spread of sexually transmitted infections (STI) if there is no organ contact between the partners before putting the condom.
-As long as proper procedure is performed, the male condom is one of the most reliable and cheapest ways to protect you during intercourse.
+This helps in controlling the spread of sexually transmitted infections (STI) so that there's no organ contact between the partners.
+If performed properly, a condom is a reliable and cheap way to protect you during intercourse.

 Condoms do not just protect you from unwanted pregnancies, but they may also lower the risk of you getting/transmitting STIs.
 They can be found in drugstores, health centers, and even convenience stores!

 For more detailed information, read through our buying guide below.

 There are different condom types available in the market, wherein they differ in materials as well as construction.
 Different materials meet different needs it's important to understand the properties and advantages of each material used in the construction of a male condom.